What is the issue?

-Hepatitis C is a disease of the liver caused by the hepatitis C virus (HCV) which spreads from person to person through blood contact which is a result of sharing drug needles, and other items contaminated with blood.
-This virus remains in the body for a long time and can affect the liver causing its slow destruction or cirrhosis and liver cancer.
-Infected people may have weakness, nausea, jaundice and lose weight.
-On blood tests they may have increase in liver enzymes and bilirubin.
+Hepatitis C is a disease of the liver caused by the hepatitis C virus (HCV) which spreads from person to person through blood contact, a result of sharing drug needles and other items contaminated with blood.
+This virus remains in the body for a long time, and in some it can affect the liver, causing its slow destruction or cirrhosis and liver cancer.
+Infected people may have weakness, nausea, jaundice and lose weight, and they may have increased liver enzymes and bilirubin.

-We aimed to look at the benefits and harms of various interventions for HCV infection in CKD patients on HD or peritoneal dialysis, specifically on mortality, disease relapse, response to treatment, treatment discontinuation, time to recovery, quality of life, cost effectiveness,adverse effects, and other outcomes.
-We aimed to study comparisons of available interventions with a placebo or control group, combinations of interventions with placebo or control group, interventions with each other singly and in combination, available standard interventions with newer treatment modalities.
+We aimed to look at the benefits and harms of interventions for HCV in CKD patients on dialysis: death, disease relapse, treatment response/discontinuation, time to recovery, quality of life (QoL), cost-effectiveness, and adverse events.
+We aimed to study comparisons of available interventions, compared with placebo, control, with each other and with newer treatments.

 Randomised controlled trials (RCTs), quasi-RCTs, first period of randomised cross-over studies on interventions for HCV in CKD on dialysis were considered.

 Summary estimates of effect were obtained using a random-effects model, and results were expressed as risk ratios (RR) and their 95% confidence intervals (CI).
 Confidence in the evidence was assessed using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach.